-If you want to keep up with the trends and technology when it comes to reading your favorite authors, but you also don’t want to strain your eyes more than you should, en eBook reader with no blue light is the perfect choice for you.
+If you want to keep up with the trends and technology when it comes to reading your favorite authors, but you also don’t want to strain your eyes with that dangerous blue light modern readers emit, an eBook reader with no blue light is the perfect choice for you.

-And in today’s article, I am going to share with you just that: the best eBook readers with no blue light on the market, as well as some alternatives that still get their display lit, but are putting little (if any) extra pressure to your eyes.
+In today’s article, I am going to share with you exactly that: the best eBook readers with no blue light available on the market, as well as some alternatives that still get their display lit, but are putting little (if any) extra pressure to your eyes thanks to the way the light itself is propagated.

 (But remember – if you want all the details, just scroll down to check out an in-depth overview of each reader, as well as learn more about eBook readers and the things to consider when it comes to the health of your eyes, the readers’ effects on your eyes and more).